mannanrehbari/KafkaUsagePatterns/README.md

 <br>

 ### Pattern 10: Topic with multiple partitions, messages with distinct keys, and multiple consumers

+When messages are distributed across partitions, and there are consumers which are NOT part of a consumer group, they will receive all messages from all partitions.
+The messages are usually read from partition as soon as they are appended.
+It is possible to play with consumer offsets to change this behavior.

 ![Messages with distinct keys, multiple consumers](img/MessagesDistinctKeys_MultipleConsumers.gif)

 <br>

 ### Pattern 11: Topic with multiple partitions, messages with distinct keys, and a single consumer group

+When consumers are part of a group, they will load balance from different partitions.
+Each member of the consumer group will read from 1 or more partitions.
+However, each partition will be exclusively read by a specific consumer.

 ![Messages with distinct keys, single consumer group](img/MessagesDistinctKeys_SingleConsumerGroup.gif)